It is that time of year again. I think it begins 40 days before the holiday called Easter.

 As always, it is the heart attitude that matters.
 If you are doing it out of love for Christ and love for the oppressed and hungry, then it is likely a good thing!
 And indeed, YOU SHOULD BE DOING THAT YEAR ROUND.
 We all should be living year round in a way that pleases and honors God, giving Him glory in all things.

-Now on to the more reasonable purpose for observing lent: self-sacrifice of a particular thing for a short period.
+Onto the more reasonable purpose for observing lent: self-sacrifice of a particular thing for a short period.
 Again, I will divide this into two categories:

 - Giving up something and focusing on Christ more for the period of days.